jchoyt/Troop51Mulch/README.md

 export PYTHONPATH=/home/jchoyt/devel/boyscouts/pygmaps-0.1.1

 processOrders has two stages.
-First stage checks and caches all addresses:
+First stage checks and caches all addresses: python step1.py Mulch_Sale_2015.csv
-./step1.py Mulch_Sale_2015.csv

 # Manual route preparation
-1. After all orders are in, redirect the step 1 output to a csv file:  `./step1.py Mulch_Sale_2016.csv > 2016routes.csv`
+1. After all orders are in, redirect the step 1 output to a csv file:  `python step1.py Mulch_Sale_2016.csv > 2016routes.csv`
 2. Clean up any extraneous output at the top of the file.
 All that should be there is a set of tab-delimted tuples
 3. Open in LibreCalc or Excel and make sure it cleanly separated the columns.
 Columns should be order no, last name, first name, phone number, neighborhood, street address, city, state, zip, comments, number of bags
 4. Add the analysis section at the bottom using a previous year's YEARroutes.ods spreadsheet.
 Modify all the formulas to account for different number of orders from year to year.